vmware-tanzu/community-edition/docs/site/content/docs/assets/aws-clusters.md

       to use.
 By default, profiles are stored in `${HOME}/.aws/credentials`.
     * `C`: [The region of AWS](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/)
       you'd like all networking, compute, etc to be created within.
+A list of regions is available [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in the AWS documentation.

 1. Fill out the VPC settings.